Gleejr/Azure-network-protocols/README.md

 <p>
- 33. Enter yes for "Are you sure you want to continue connecting", input the password for VM2 (my password is Password1234), press enter and you should receive a meesage thats says you're connnected to VM2.
+ 33. Enter "yes" to confirm connecting and input the password for VM2.
+There should receive a meesage thats says you're connnected to VM2.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/3bd3f24c-1c53-419b-9fdc-478d297de58b)